PrashantTakale369/Intelligent_Fashion_Search_Engine/README.md

 ## 🏆 Why Better Than Vanilla CLIP? :

-1. First: What is a Vanilla CLIP System ?
+1. First : What is a Vanilla CLIP System ?

   Vanilla CLIP approach in a simple way :
-      a.Encode all images using CLIP Image Encoder b.Encode user query using CLIP Text Encoder c.Compare both embeddings
+      - a.Encode all images using CLIP Image Encoder
+      - b.Encode user query using CLIP Text Encoder
+      - c.Compare both embeddings
-      d.Return top results
+      - d.Return top results
-   Direct Cross-Modal Similarity
+  - Direct Cross-Modal Similarity

 2. Our System

    1. Deep Image Understanding

       - Vanilla CLIP
-            - Image to embedding directly
+        -Image to embedding directly
-            - No explicit understanding of:
+        -No explicit understanding of:
-                - Clothes
+            - 1. Clothes
-                - Colors
+            - 2. Colors
-                - Accessories
+            - 3. Accessories
-                - Context
+            - 4. Context
       - Our System
         - Image to  *Rich text caption*  then embedding
         - CLIP “looks” at the image but our system understands and explains the image